Ben Dawson – Pianist & Composer

-In recent years Ben has performed with an excitingly diverse range of chamber music ensembles, and partnered many wonderful & renowned instrumentalists.
-He has toured internationally with the Australian Chamber Orchestra and artists Barry Humphries and Meow Meow; appeared as a guest player with the multi-piano ensemble Piano Circus; recorded & broadcast with violinists Anne Akiko Meyers and Richard Tognetti, appeared with the Britten Sinfonia as part of Steve Reich’s eightieth birthday celebration concerts across the UK, and performed in concert with the Tippett Quartet.
-Ben is also a regular guest & performer on BBC Radio 3’s In Tune programme, and contributed to their series “Piano A to Z”.
+In recent years Ben has performed with an excitingly diverse range of chamber music ensembles, and partnered many wonderful instrumentalists.
+He has toured internationally with the Australian Chamber Orchestra and artists Barry Humphries and Meow Meow; appeared as a guest player with the multi-piano ensemble Piano Circus; recorded & broadcast with violinists Anne Akiko Meyers and Richard Tognetti, and performed in concert with the Tippett Quartet.
+Ben is also a regular visitor & performer on BBC Radio 3’s In Tune programme, and contributed to their series Piano A to Z.

-Frequently working in London’s recording studios as a session player, Ben has performed & featured on numerous film, television and commercial productions.
-Baz Luhrmann’s 2013 film adaptation of The Great Gatsby, features Ben playing Gershwin’s Rhapsody in Blue with a studio orchestra.
-Other major productions Ben has played on include such titles as Steve Jobs, Downton Abbey, An Inspector Calls, and numerous others.
+Owing to his fluency in numerous styles, Ben works as a session player in London’s recording studios.
+He has performed & featured on numerous film, television, video game and commercial productions.
+Baz Luhrmann’s 2013 film adaptation of ‘The Great Gatsby’, features Ben playing Gershwin’s Rhapsody in Blue with a studio orchestra.
+Other major productions Ben has played on include such titles as ‘Steve Jobs’, ‘Downton Abbey’, ‘An Inspector Calls’, amongst many others.
 His playing has also been heard on many well-known brands’ marketing campaigns; including those of Marks & Spencer, Carte d’Or & Thomson Holidays.

 As a composer, Ben writes music that reflects his diverse musical interests.
-Recently, he has written music for the Bafta-nominated film Notes on Blindness, and The Hot Potato.
+Recently, he has written music for the Bafta-nominated film ‘Notes on Blindness’, and The Hot Potato.
 Ben has always loved playing and writing for singers, and his set of songs about the annoyances of social media continues to grow.
 Aside from his original and commissioned music, Ben also writes library music.

 Ben Dawson graduated from the RNCM in 2004.
 His teachers have included Gary Carpenter & David Sutton-Anderson for composition; Thalia Myers and Paul Janes for piano.